pixelgrade/nova-blocks/readme.txt

 = 2.0.1 =
 * Ensure blocks full compatibility with other custom post types (e.g. WooCommerce products)
 * Minor improvements and fixes for the integration with the Style Manager plugin and its Color and Fonts Systems
-* Blocks interface improvements and fixes
+* General blocks interface improvements and fixes
-* Fixes for the google-map block
+* Improvements and fixes for the google-map block
 * Improve global spacing styling
 * Improvements and fixes for the carousel styles
+* Improvements and fixes for the header block
 * Improve masonry layouts styling for Cards Collection blocks
 * Fixes for the sharing popup colors
 * Fixes for card button alignment
+* Fixes for the OpenTable block
 * Update blocks interface copy
 * Ensure compatibility with the latest Gutenberg version